 The Group emphasises customers' feedback in response to the quality of products and services.
 The Group has formulated a set of policies and procedures to handle customers' feedback, inquiries and complaints, which will be recorded in detail and reviewed by the Group's management.
 The Group will also take appropriate follow-up actions if any feedback or complaint is received in order to improve the quality of products and services.
 After a complaint is settled, the Group will evaluate the correspondent customers' satisfaction to ensure its professionalism.
-During FY2023, the Group had no recorded product- or service-related complaints received (FY2022: nil).
+During FY2024, the Group had no recorded product or service-related complaints received (FY2023: nil).
+The Group will continue to monitor customer feedback with the utmost care and will strive to maintain the high quality of its products and services.
+Any issues will be promptly addressed and resolved to the full satisfaction of its valued customers.